 Frequently Asked Questions – The Best Japanese Beers

-All of the Japanese beer brands that we’ve discussed have in common: they use high-quality ingredients to craft lager-style beers, American-style beers, Belgian-style beers, pale ale beers, and more beer-lovers in Japan can’t get enough of.
+The Japanese beer brands we discussed have in common: they use high-quality ingredients to craft lager-style beers, American-style beers, Belgian-style beers, pale ale beers, and more beer-lovers in Japan can’t get enough of.

 Let’s review a few of the most frequently asked questions we hear from beer lovers in Japan.

 While the best Japanese beer will largely depend on your taste buds and preferences, the best and most popular Japanese beer brands are Asahi, Sapporo, Kirin, and Suntory.
 These beers have unique tastes that make them the perfect compliment for virtually any traditional Japanese dish.

 What’s better, Sapporo Premium or Asahi Super Dry?

 Both Sapporo premium and Asahi Super Dry beer are fan favorites in Japan.
 Sapporo is a slightly darker beer than Asahi.
 It is also somewhat sweet compared to Asahi, which is known as a dry beer.
 Sapporo and Asahi are excellent, high-quality brews with unique flavor notes and tastes you’re sure to love.

 What is Japan’s largest beer brand?